 - ‘AHBC’ means the Adelaide Hills Business Centre, 82 Onkaparinga Valley Road Woodside, South Australia 5244.

-- ‘Terms’ means the following paragraphs that describes the agreement between Members and the AHBC.
+- ‘Terms’ means the following paragraphs that describes the agreement between the User and the AHBC.

-- ‘Member’ means a person of legal age (18 years or older), a resident of South Australia and whom has subscribed, obtain and maintains a Membership plan with the AHBC.
+- ‘Member’ means a person of legal age (18 years or older) and whom has applied, obtain and maintains Membership with the AHBC.

 - 'Non Member' means a person that is not a Member and not entitled to Member's benefits and Fees.

-- 'User' includes Member, Non Member, an invited Visitor by a Member or any person that has access to the Centre.
+- 'User' is any person that has access to the AHBC and uses the Services.

 - 'Visitor' means any person invited by a Member to attend a Centre with the inviting Member.
 (Sometimes referred to as "Guest" with Facility Bookings)

-- 'Plan' means a level of Fair Use associated with a type of Membership.
-(The AHBC's web site, www.adelaidehillsbc.com.au contains a list of Plans and associated entitlements.)
+- 'Plan' means a level of Fair Use associated with a type of plan that the Member maintains.
+(Memberships may include addition services such as access to Cowork facilities)

-- ‘Centre’ means the buildings and contained Facilities maintained by AHBC for Members to access and share with other Members, Visitors and Users.
+- ‘Centre’ means the buildings and contained Facilities maintained by AHBC.

 - 'Provisions' means supply of food, drinks, computer assess, printer consumables, Internet use and other items as outlined in these Terms.

-- 'Equipment' means AHBC property made available for use by Members while attending a Centre.
+- 'Equipment' means AHBC property made available to Users.

-- 'Notice' or 'Notification' means the Member informing the AHBC of a change by way of an email sent to email@example.com with confirmation of receipt from the AHBC or by completing the appropriate Online Service form on the AHBC's web site www.adelaidehillsbc.com.au.
+- 'Notice' or 'Notification' means the Member informing the AHBC of a change by way of an email sent to firstname.lastname@example.org with confirmation of receipt from the AHBC or by completing the appropriate online form at the AHBC's web site www.adelaidehillsbc.com.au.

-- 'Booking', 'Booked' or 'Book' means the hiring of certain Facilities at a Centre by a Member.
+- 'Booking', 'Booked' or 'Book' means the hiring of certain Facilities at a Centre by a User.

-- 'Fee' means the cost associated with Member's Membership Plans, Booking of Facilities, Programs, Events, Online Services and other required goods or services provided by the AHBC to its Members and Non Members.
-All fees are published on the AHBC's web site, www.AdelaideHillsBC.com.au.
+- 'Fee' or 'Rate' means the cost associated with Membership and Services.
+Most fees are published on the AHBC's web site, www.AdelaideHillsBC.com.au.

-- 'Invoice' means a "Tax Invoice" that is payable for goods and services provided by the AHBC to a User or other Legal Entity such as a company, association, education body etc.
+- 'Invoice' means a "Tax Invoice" that is payable for Services provided by the AHBC to the User.